Brandize LogoBrandize

 If you searched for a Looka alternative, you probably hit the same wall: the logo download is cheap, but the brand kit is a subscription.

-Looka is good at getting you from blank page to decent logo fast.
-The issue shows up after the logo, when you need the working files: SVG, transparent PNG, favicon, social images, email signature, business card, letterhead, and a small brand guide so your colors and fonts do not drift by week two.
-Some tools sell you the logo once, then put the brand kit behind annual billing.
-That can make sense if you want a design dashboard you keep using.
-It makes less sense if the job is simpler: buy the files, download the ZIP, launch the business.
+Looka is good at moving you from blank page to decent logo fast.
+The friction starts after that, when you need the working files: SVG, transparent PNG, favicons, social images, email signature, business card, letterhead, and a short guide so your colors and fonts do not drift.
+Annual billing can make sense if you want to keep using the design dashboard.
+If you only need the files, it starts to feel like renting a folder.

 Looka pricing, in one paragraph

-Looka has two pricing models.
-Its logo-only packages are one-time purchases: $20 USD for a Basic Logo Package with one PNG file, or $65 USD for a Premium Logo Package with PNG, EPS, SVG, PDF, color variations, ownership, and support.
-Its Brand Kit is different.
-Looka lists the Brand Kit Subscription at $96 USD/year and the Brand Kit Web Subscription at $129 USD/year, both billed annually.
+Looka prices logos and brand kits differently.
+Logo-only packages are one-time purchases: $20 USD for a Basic Logo Package with one PNG file, or $65 USD for a Premium Logo Package with PNG, EPS, SVG, PDF, color variations, ownership, and support.
+The Brand Kit is annual: $96 USD/year, or $129 USD/year with the website plan.

 Brandize is built around one-time pricing.
 The logo is $5.
 Brand Starter is $19.
 Brand Kit is $29.
 You pay once, download the files, and use them without a renewal date.

-That is the whole comparison for most solo founders.
-Looka is a stronger fit if you want ongoing access to a large template library.
-Brandize is cleaner if you want launch assets from your logo and do not want another subscription.
+That is the comparison for most solo founders.
+Looka makes sense if you want an ongoing template library.
+Brandize makes sense if you want the launch files once and do not want another renewal date.

 Pricing checked 21-May-2026 against Looka's official Brand Kit help page, logo package help page, and pricing page.